OfficeDev/office-js-docs-pr/docs/excel/performance.md

 ---
 title: Excel JavaScript API performance optimization
-description: ''
-ms.date: 03/13/2017
+description: 'Optimize performance using Excel JavaScript API' ms.date: 03/13/2017
 ---

-# Performance optimization
+# Performance optimization using the Excel JavaScript API

-Some common tasks can be accomplished via the Excel JavaScript API in more than one way, and there may be significant performance differences between various approaches.
-This article provides guidance and code samples that show how to perform common tasks in an efficient way using Excel JavaScript API.
+Creating apps using the Excel JavaScript API, there are multiple ways that you can perform common tasks.
+You'll find significant performance differences between various approaches.
+This article provides guidance and code samples to show you how to perform common tasks efficiently using Excel JavaScript API.

 ## Minimize the number of sync() calls